 - Write an A to Z of <blog topic>.
 This is especially useful if you have a topic that is dense and needs a little bit of explanation.
 A to Z’s get a lot of traffic, they can incorporate humour which makes you seem more appealing while you help your audience, and assist ranking for key words.
-You can see this in my client friendly A to Z of collaboration consumption and my peers friendly A to Z of freelance resources.

 - A day in the life of…<product/blogger>.
 Think about the myths you’d like to bust and/or features that could do with a little background and story.
 Allow people to see behind the scenes and enjoy the love you get from being open and transparent.
 You can use humour, write from the product’s perspective or approach it from a purely technical and realistic approach.

 - Industry pieces that tackle the issues.
 Look for pain points that affect all the businesses or bloggers in your field to get the warm and friendly feeling happening with competitors.
 For example, my when to befriend a freelancer and when to ignore a fellow freelancer blogs.
 It shows you think about more than your own career and care about the community you belong to.

 - Reviews.
 Most audiences are looking for recommendations for furthering their own learning.
 If you can bring TEDx talks, book and film reviews into the mix of your blogging, this not only opens up another learning channel for your customers, it can also be an opportunity to reach out to authors and speakers you admire.